leigh-hackspace/website-hugo/content/policies/cctv_policy.md

 Under the UK’s data protection laws, including the General Data Protection Regulation (GDPR),  individuals have the right on request to receive a copy of the personal data that the hackspace holds about them, including CCTV images if they are recognisable from the image.

 If you wish to access any CCTV images relating to you, you must make a written request to the hackspace’s directors.
 This can be done by using this email address [info@leighhack.org](mailto:info@leighhack.org).
-The hackspace will usually not make a charge for such a request, but we may charge a reasonable fee if you make a request which is manifestly unfounded or excessive, or is repetitive.
+The hackspace will usually not make a charge for such a request, but we may charge a reasonable fee if you make a request which is manifestly unfounded, excessive, or is repetitive.
 Your request must include the date and approximate time when the images were recorded and the location of the particular CCTV camera, so that the images can be easily located and your identity can be established as the person in the images.

 The hackspace will usually respond promptly and in any case within one month of receiving a request.
 However, where a request is complex or numerous the hackspace may extend the one month to respond by a further two months.